mahbubul-alam-sabuj/tesenso.io-upgrade-guide/README.md

 sudo service thingsboard stop
 ```

-**You might encounter this message below while installing thingsboard-3.3.3pe**
+**You might encounter this prompt below while installing thingsboard-3.3.3pe**
 ![enter image description here](screenshots/upgrade-msg.png)

 You can choose Y but it will replace old configuration with new configuration.
 So you need to backup your thingsboard.conf and thingsboard.yaml file.